The Potsdam Declaration was issued on 26 July 1945 in the name of

 for a armistice based on the terms of the Potsdam Declaration plus a

-guarantee that the Emperor would remain the formal head of state.
+guarantee that the Emperor would remain the head of state.
 The

-felt compelled to accept.
+felt compelled to capitulate.
 The speech by the Emperor to his people

 announcing the end of the war avoided the use of the word "surrender"